 Another trick up the Odessa-9’s baffle is its skinny diameter.
-A 1.1-inch OD is smaller than the norm.
+A 1.1-inch OD is a smaller tube than the norm.
 Small enough, in fact, that standard-height pistol sights are able to “see over” the Odessa without issue.
-No replacement, extra-tall “suppressor sights” are needed here.
+No replacing stock sights with extra-tall “suppressor sights” are needed here.

-Then again, if you’ve just hit up Lone Wolf for an Alpha Wolf threaded barrel for your classic Browning Hi-Power, maybe you don’t want to mess with the original sights.
+Then again, if you’ve just hit up Lone Wolf for an Alpha Wolf threaded barrel for your classic Browning Hi-Power 9mm pistol, maybe you don’t want to mess with the original sights.
 In this sort of case in particular, I get the appeal of the skinny can.